hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 ```
 The argument `jsonString` contains the message history.
 The message history is unpacked using the function `assessImport` defined in `src/VirtualDom/Overlay.elm`. `assessImport` either successfully unpacks the history and provides the `rawHistory` in a native Elm data format, or it fails and returns an error message.
 On success, the history is replayed by the function `loadNewHistory`.

-The concept behind replaying the history is the following.
-The debugger keeps track of everything that the user does to the application in a history.
-When the application is reloaded (see "automatically reloading", the previous section), the history is stored in a way that it persists the reloading.
-After reloading, the application is in a blank state.
-To bring the application back to the situation it was in before reloading, every element of the history has to be applied in order.
-We purposely use the term "situation" because the state can be different to the state before reloading.
-This happens, when the changes made to the application affect the model or the way the model is updated.

 #### Example: Scrubbing
 >The mouse event in the editor is captured and if the underlying AST element allows for scrubbing a slider is rendered.
 On changing the slider the value in the source code is adjusted, the method including the value is recompiled.
 After the method was compiled and installed in the class, the execution continues.
 When the method is executed during stepping the effects of the modified value become apparent.